cbnva/ZebraFileManager/README.md

 I wrote this as an internal tool for work, and it does what I need.

-There are basically no error checks, comments, or good coding practices.
+There are very few error checks, comments, or good coding practices.
 Again, feel free to improve it.

 ## Features ##
 - Connects over IP (LAN/WLAN) to port 9100